unbit/uwsgi-docs/RackQuickstart.rst

    uwsgi yourconf.ini

-in addition to chdir we have added the 'env' option that set teh RAILS_EV environment variable.
+in addition to chdir we have added the 'env' option that set the RAILS_ENV environment variable.

 Starting from 4.0, Rails support multiple threads (only for ruby 2.0):